 If you have a complaint about privacy

 You can contact us if you have a complaint about how we have handled your personal information.
 We aim to resolve complaints quickly and fairly.
+If you make a complaint, the IRO will work with you to resolve your complaint and keep you informed of its progress.

 Our website provides information on how to make a complaint.